 The two cards have similar introductory bonus offers, but like with the rewards rate, the cash back you can get with the Blue Cash Preferred card’s intro rate is higher.
 The current offers for the two cards are as follows:

-You can see that the introductory bonus (if you qualify for the full bonus) on the Amex Blue Cash Preferred is $100 higher than the bonus on the Blue Cash Everyday.
-The Blue Cash Preferred card does come with a $95 annual fee; however, it is waived for the first year.
+You can see that the introductory bonus on the Amex Blue Cash Preferred is $100 higher than the bonus on the Blue Cash Everyday.
+The Blue Cash Preferred card does come with a $95 annual fee; however, it is a $0 introductory annual fee for the first year.

 Intro APR offers